takumade/ecocash/README.md

 }
 ```

+> [!NOTE]
-You can use bare loops on their own or add a timeout to poll for transaction status or add an exponential backoff to poll for transaction status.
+> You can use loops on their own or add a timeout  or add an exponential backoff to poll for transaction status.

 ### Step 4: Refunding a payment